noeltimothy/lambda_update_rds/README.md

 <hr>

 *Done!
-Once the databases are up, you can access them using their endpoint name.
+Once the databases are up, you can access them using their endpoint name*

 ![](six.PNG)